Note: All tourdates are from the The Jeff Beck Group, except if noted otherwise.

 690508A 8th May: Boston, Massachusetts, Tea Party

-(Plynth [Water Down The Drain]/Talk To Me Baby/Jeff’s Boogie/Blues De
+(Plynth [Water Down The Drain]/I Can't Hold Out/Jeff’s Boogie/Blues De

 Luxe/Shapes Of Things/Rock My Plimsoul/Rice Pudding/Jailhouse Rock/